John F. Smulski: Death and legacy

 Smulski, who in previous months had three surgeries for intestinal problems, feared he had cancer.
 After his wound reopened as he opened a window, he shot himself at his suite at the Seneca Hotel in Chicago on March 18, 1928.
-He was survived by his widow, who remarried in 1931, and adopted son, who died in 1932 and was buried beside him in St. Adalbert's cemetery in Niles, Illinois.
+He was survived by his widow, who remarried in 1931, and adopted son, who died in 1932 and was buried beside him in St. Adalbert Cemetery in Niles, Illinois.
 His bank survived until 1996, when it merged into Midamerica Bank, FSB, which later merged into National City Bank of Cleveland and then PNC Financial Services.